 We have also worked closely with universities to increase access to education and work after graduation.
 For three years, we worked with Birzeit University to promote people’s right to an education, run English workshops and deliver careers workshops and advice.

 In 2015, we worked with Siraj Al Quds (SAQ) University to tackle the barriers to education that are faced by people with disabilities and people from low socio-economic backgrounds.
-Our volunteers worked with SAQ staff to seek out and apply for funding, as well as developing the university’s online presence in order to raise international interest in the issues faced by young people with visual impairments and additional support needs in Palestine.
+Our volunteers worked with SAQ staff to seek out and apply for funding, as well as developing the university’s online presence in order to raise international interest in the issues faced by young people with visual impairments and additional support needs in OPT.

-For the last two years, we've focused on enabling organisations to develop and become stronger and more impactful through our Organisational Self-Assessment Tool (OSAT).
+From 2016 to 2018, we focused on enabling organisations to develop and become stronger and more impactful through our Organisational Self-Assessment Tool (OSAT).
 The OSAT enables organisations to identify and address their own needs and priorities, become more efficient and improve their ability to deliver change effectively.

-We have worked in Palestine for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
+We have worked in the Occupied Palestinian Territories for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
 In that time, literacy rates of people over 15 years old have increased from 47% to 96.9%.